Pile of peanut brittle on white plate.

 Cheese: The saltiness of cheese complements the sweetness of peanut brittle.
 It’s best with blue cheese, brie, or cheddar.

-Fruit: The acidity of fruits like apples, pears, and grapes cut through the sweetness of peanut brittle and create a nice balance of flavor.
+Fruit: The acidity of fruits like apples, pears, and grapes cuts through the sweetness of peanut brittle and creates a nice balance of flavor.

 Coffee or tea: The caffeine in coffee or tea can help enhance the flavor of peanut brittle.